Annabel Goldie: Political career

 On 9 May 2011, Goldie stated her intention to resign as leader of the Scottish Conservatives, citing her party's disappointing election result; she stood down on 4 November following the election of Ruth Davidson as her successor.
 Goldie later served as the party's culture and communities spokesperson and during the 2014 Scottish referendum served as the party's constitutional spokesperson.
 She stood down from the Parliament at the 2016 election.

 Goldie was put on the 2013 list as a Conservative working peer in the House of Lords and was created a life peer on 3 October 2013, taking the title Baroness Goldie, of Bishopton in the County of Renfrewshire.
 In June 2016, she was appointed a Baroness-in-Waiting in the Royal Household, acting as a whip in the UK Government.
 She was promoted in July 2019 to Minister of State for Defence.
 She was later reappointed by Liz Truss and Rishi Sunak respectively.
+She was appointed Shadow Minister for Defence in September 2024 under Sunak, and reappointed by Kemi Badenoch.